 - Based on the PowerShell 6.0+ engine.

-- Designed to be more modular and lightweight, but may lack some Windows-specific features and modules.
+- Designed to be more modular and lightweight, though it may lack some Windows-specific features and modules.

 - Runs on .NET Core (now .NET 5+).

-- Suitable for managing diverse environments, including cloud services and non-Windows systems.
+- Suitable for mixed environments, including cloud services and non-Windows systems.

-Install PowerShell 7 > “Downloads” > latest .msi version.
-In the future it will notify you if an update exists — download, install, and it will update.
+Install PowerShell 7 > “Downloads” > latest .msi.
+From then on, it notifies you about updates — download, install, done.

 luis@kymeraw:~ ❯ $PSVersionTable